 Information Processing Theory and Its Current Areas of Research

-Information processing theory is currently being used in various industries and areas of study.
+Information processing theory is currently being used in various industries, areas of study, and technology careers.
 Beyond the individual, the concepts, models, and ideas in information processing are being applied to various entities such as:

 - Business – Information processing theory has been used to describe organizational behavior (an example is discussed in the previous section).
 For example, various models are used to understand how businesses utilize market information, how they decide which information is relevant or important, and how it affects their long-term strategies (Rogers, Miller, & Judge, 1999).